MeJlukc/MeJlukc/README.md

 Here you can find some of my projects:

 - [BrainGames](https://github.com/MeJlukc/frontend-project-44).
-It's my first project on JS.
+My first project on JS.
 Include 5 mathematical mini-games
 - [Difference Calculator](https://github.com/MeJlukc/frontend-project-46).
 The utility to compare two files and gets difference
-- [Student Project](https://github.com/MeJlukc/PracticeTask3_Console).
-Project for C# study
+- [Student's Project](https://github.com/MeJlukc/PracticeTask3_Console).
+Project for C# study in college

-## 📫 Get in Touch

 <!--
 **MeJlukc/MeJlukc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.